brandenburg/feather-trace/README.markdown

 ### Wait-Free Event Buffer
 Feather-Trace includes simple FIFO buffers that are intended to be used to collect trace records without introducing blocking.
-These buffers support multiple concurrent readers, but at most one concurrent reader.
+These buffers support multiple concurrent writers, but at most one concurrent reader.
 Write operations are completely wait-free, that is, a write will complete independent of the progress (or lack thereof) of other threads.
-Read operations are wait-free as well in that they won't block, but a reader will fail to read finished writes if there exists an earlier-started incomplete write (i.e., the FIFO order is defined based on the write start times).
+Read operations are wait-free in the senes that they won't block, but a reader will not read finished writes preceded by an earlier-started, incomplete write (i.e., the FIFO order is defined based on the write start times).

 Feather-Trace buffers are statically pre-allocated.
 To reduce overheads, the capacity of a Feather-Trace record is required to be a power of 2.